openminds/sneakers/README.md

  * _mysql_port_: enables port forwarding to the mysql port, to the port specified
  * _documentroot_suffix_: sets documentroot suffix, for when your application is in a subdirectory of the shared folder.
  * _php_xdebug_: enables [xdebug](http://xdebug.org/) support for php
  * _nfs_: enables [NFS](http://en.wikipedia.org/wiki/Network_File_System) support.
 This allows faster file sharing than the basic file sharing.
-NFS is not supported on Windows hosts.
+NFS is not supported on Windows hosts. **Make sure your app_directory has a trailing slash, or NFS mount will fail!**
  * _ip_: sets custom IP.
  * _wkhtmltopdf_: enables [wkhtmltopdf](https://code.google.com/p/wkhtmltopdf/) support
  * _memcached_: enables [memcached](http://memcached.org/) support